labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

 }
 ```

-The reason to judge `data.front () == n` is because the queue head element n we want to delete may have been" squashed ", so we don't need to delete it at this time:
+The reason to check `data.front() == n` is because the queue's head element n we want to delete may have been "squashed ", so we don't need to delete it at this time:

 ![](../pictures/monotonic_queue/3.png)

-At this point, the monotonous queue design is complete, look at the complete problem-solving code:
+At this point, the monotonous queue design is complete, look at the full solution code:

 ```cpp
 class MonotonicQueue {